mikenomitch/containers/README.md

   // Set the timeout for sleeping the container after inactivity sleepAfter = "2h";

-  // Override the default container configuration containerConfig = {
-    // Environment variables to pass to the container
+  // Environment variables to pass to the container env = {
-    env: {
     NODE_ENV: 'production',
     LOG_LEVEL: 'info',
     APP_PORT: '9000'
-    },

-    // Custom entrypoint to run in the container
-    entrypoint: ['node', 'server.js', '--config', 'production.json'],

-    // Enable internet access for the container
-    enableInternet: true
   };

+  // Custom entrypoint to run in the container entrypoint = ['node', 'server.js', '--config', 'production.json'];

+  // Enable internet access for the container enableInternet = true;

-  // containerConfig will be used automatically
+  // These configuration properties will be used automatically
   // when the container boots
 }
 ```